 2. Rituximab is widely used as a second-line agent in patients with ITP.
 It is associated with a platelet count response in ~50% to 60% of patients; however, the response typically does not last >12 to 18 months.
 Approximately 20% of patients have a durable remission that lasts >5 years.
 Rituximab may be most effective in young women with a recent diagnosis of ITP (within the first 12 months) and in patients with an underlying autoimmune disease.

-3. Thrombopoietin-receptor agonists: Romiplostim, eltrombopag.
-Thrombopoietin-receptor agonists are associated with a platelet count response in ~80% of patients.
+3. Thrombopoietin (TPO)-receptor agonists: Romiplostim, eltrombopag, avatrombopag.
+TPO-receptor agonists are associated with a platelet count response in ~80% of patients.
 Romiplostim is administered as a weekly subcutaneous injection.
-Eltrombopag is a daily oral pill.
-Both drugs have been associated with a slightly increased risk of thrombosis.
-Eltrombopag can be associated with liver toxicity in ~15% of patients.
-Avatrombopag is another thrombopoietin-receptor agonist that has been approved in the United States for the ITP indication.
+Eltrombopag and avatrombopag are daily oral pills.
+TPO-receptor agonists have been associated with a slightly increased risk of thrombosis.
+Eltrombopag can be associated with liver toxicity in ~15% of patients and should not be taken with calcium-containing foods or supplements containing calcium or iron.
+Avatrombopag is not associated with liver toxicity and can be taken with food.

 4. Fostamatinib is an oral spleen tyrosine kinase (Syk) inhibitor that has recently been approved in North America for the treatment of chronic ITP.